The Geosiphon symbiosis

 A unique symbiosis between a glomeromycotan fungus and cyanobacteria.

 Our group worked on the Geosiphon-Nostoc symbiosis for many years, starting from a relatively basic knowledge.
-Unfortunately, research in our lab had to be stopped, despite the enormous potential this symbiosis also has to unravel fundamental aspects of AM fungal symbioses.
-Reviewers were too much sticking to mainstream approaches (and partly were just incompetent).
+Unfortunately, research in our lab had to be stopped, despite the enormous scientific potential of this symbiosis, also to unravel fundamental aspects of the arbuscular mycorrhizal (AM) symbiosis.
+Reviewers of grant proposals were too much sticking to mainstream approaches (and partly were just incompetent).
 I mention this so clearly, because this research could have pushed AM research significantly.
-I am convinced that in future research on this organism will be revived - but it will have to start from scratch, including isolating the organisms from nature.
+I am convinced that in future research on this organism will be revived - but it will have to start from scratch, including isolating the organisms from the natural habitat.

-We used the Geosiphon symbiosis as a model for the arbuscular mycorrhiza (AM).
-However, this symbiosis also is highly interesting in itself, because Geosiphon pyriformis (Kütz.) v.
+We used and proposed the Geosiphon symbiosis as a model for the arbuscular mycorrhiza (AM) symbiosis.
+However, the Geosiphon symbiosis also is highly interesting in itself, because Geosiphon pyriformis (Kütz.) v.
 Wettstein is the only known fungus forming endosymbiosis with cyanobacteria (Nostoc punctiforme).
 Implications of using this symbiosis for AM research are indicated elsewhere.
 Here, just a mention of the impact of the AM for the entire terrestrial ecosystem as stated by the BEG-Committee (25th May 1993) and many researchers in the field: "The study of plants without their mycorrhizas is the study of artefacts.
 The majority of plants, strictly speaking, do not have roots; they have mycorrhizas."

 The Geosiphon pyriformis - Nostoc symbiosis